 - Financial Responsibility

 Failure to comply with these policies subjects any employee to disciplinary action, which can include immediate termination.

 Reporting and Complaint “Whistle Blower” procedures for Accounting or Auditing Matters

 Employees, vendors or other parties with concerns of fraud or suspected fraud may report directly to the Audit Committee.
-The information below lists information for the current Chairman of the Audit Committee, Dennis Archer.
+The information below lists information for the current Chairman of the Audit Committee, Gary Forcum.
 Any fraud that is detected or suspected must be reported immediately.

 The Audit Committee is comprised of non-employee directors who meet all legal standards of independence.
 Upon receipt of a complaint, the Audit Committee will take appropriate action for investigation, tracking and confidentiality.
 Any investigative activity required will be conducted without regard to the suspected wrongdoer’s length of service, position/title, or relationship to the Bank of the Pacific or Pacific Financial Corporation.
 It is important to provide as much information regarding the facts and circumstances surrounding the complaint as possible in order to facilitate a full and complete investigation.